 If we decide the complaint doesn't raise issues warranting further investigation, we'll close the complaint and publish a record of this in our Broadcast and on-demand bulletin.
-The bulletin is published every fortnight and you can find it here.
+The bulletin is published every fortnight and is available on our website.

 If we decide to investigate, we’ll include the case in a list of our new investigations, published in the Broadcast and On Demand Bulletin.